seri-c/Portfolio/README.md

 # Portfolio
 Hi!
 This github hosts my portfolio code.
-I built my portfolio website using Typescript, React and Vite.
+I built my portfolio website using Typescript, Tailwind, React and Vite.
 I leveraged Github pages to deploy and host it at [https://seri-c.github.io/Portfolio/](url)

 ## View of my Website